taylormcd/story-jekyll-theme/README.md

 ### Updating Copyright Information

 To set the copyright owner for your website, update the `_config.yml` file with your name.

-### Setting Contact Information

-To update the website t

-TODO

 ## Original README
 ```